Belgian Waffles are crispy on the outside and fluffy on the inside and EASY to make; ready in only a few minutes with

 Belgian Waffles are the PERFECT Sunday morning breakfast.
 They’re incredibly light and fluffy in texture, while having a sweet flavor and loaded with all of your favorite toppings.
 You can throw in a handful of chocolate chips or blueberries, and top with real maple syrup, Whipped Cream or Easy Strawberry Topping for the full effect.

 There’s nothing that even comes close to homemade waffles.
 Once you try this incredibly easy fluffy waffle recipe, they will become your go-to when you have a free morning.
-I love making these for my family, and usually end up freezing a couple for another day.
+We love making a batch for breakfast, keeping a few frozen for another day.